adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 - [ ] As a dm, monsters can be added, edited, deleted, and persist

+- [ ] As a dm, I can add read aloud text to an encounter and the data persists

-- [ ] As a dm, read aloud text can be added, edited, delted,  and persist
+- [ ] As a dm, I can edit a read aloud text in an encounter and the data persists

+- [ ] As a dm, I can delete a read aloud text in an encounter

 - [ ] As a dm, treasure aloud text can be added, edited, deleted, and persist